OCHA-DAP/hdx-python-scraper/doc/main.md

           - "#capacity+doses+administered+coverage+pct"

-If columns need to be summed and the latest date chosen overall not per admin unit, then we can specify `single_maxdate` as shown below:
+If columns need to be summed and the latest date chosen overall not per admin unit, then we can specify `single_maxdate` as shown below.
+Also in this example, the source information for CBPF is taken from a different dataset to CERF even though the data url remains the same:

       cerf_global:
+        dataset:
+          "#value+cbpf+funding+total+usd": "cbpf-allocations-and-contributions"
+          ...
-        dataset: "cerf-covid-19-allocations"
+          default_dataset: "cerf-covid-19-allocations"
         url: "tests/fixtures/full_pfmb_allocations.csv"
         format: "csv"
         force_date_today: True